 Data

-The data used are the following: (1) information provided by the applicant himself from the application form submitted to BZ; (2) information from the sponsor and/or employer; (3) information from the migration chain (see under 'data sources); and (4) profile information based on similar past applications.
+The visa application is assessed on the basis of the following information: (1) information submitted by the applicant himself to BZ; (2) information from the sponsor and/or employer; (3) information from the migration chain; and (4) information from profiles based on similar applications in the past.

-For a complete overview of data, see also the factsheet https://www.nederlandwereldwijd.nl/binaries/content/assets/pdfs-nederlands/factsheet-informatie-ondersteund-beslissen-visum-kort-verblijf-kvv-maart-2023.pdf
+For a complete overview of data, see also the Factsheet Information-supported Processing.

 Technical design